KeyHole

 Google (specifically GMail and Orkut) and Microsoft Technologies

 There has been a number of interesting things I have started noticing lately.
-With the whole recent <strong>virus fiasco</strong> I changed my IE security setting to High - which lead to almost every site I visited on any regular basis to crap out (which sucks and is a big failure on people like me who help design and implement some of these systems, but that is another story for another day)....
+With the whole recent virus fiasco I changed my IE security setting to High - which lead to almost every site I visited on any regular basis to crap out (which sucks and is a big failure on people like me who help design and implement some of these systems, but that is another story for another day).
+To my surprise I got an error saying that gmail used and ActiveX control and would not work without that.
+Very Interesting, because for those who come from the good old world of COM, would know that an ActiveX control is really nothing but a lightweight COM control, and why would Google, which to the best of my knowledge does not use any MS technologies need that?
+Check out a screen shot if you want. ...

 July 1, 2004 · Amit Bahree